-The inclusion of the land value uplift from housing would increase the benefit to £60.6m.
-We do not include the temporary GVA uplift from construction impacts in our BCR calculation, but these would add additional wider benefits of £5.5m (including the indirect and induced impacts as a result of the build phase of the project).
+The inclusion of the land value uplift from housing would increase the benefit to £57.5m.
+We do not include the temporary GVA uplift from construction impacts in our BCR calculation, but these would add additional wider benefits of £5.0m including indirect and induced impacts as a result of the build phase of the project.